scottbw/analytics-udd/udd/student.md

 String (255)

 ###Notes
+**DIFFLEARN1 and DIFFLEARN2 are the preferred approach for recording such impacts on learning.
+The additional properties of LEARN_DIF, DISABILITY1 and DISABILITY2 are included for use only where it is necessary to provid more detail in addition to DIFFLEARN1 and DIFFLEARN2.**
 If a learner's learning difficulty is unknown, then code '1' should be used for those cases.
 Omitting this property may hinder the development or use of an effective analytics model.
 Note that source values for the DIFFLEARN1 property are recorded in the [LEARN_DIF](#learndif) and [DISABILITY1](#disability1) properties.